tippitytapp/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+--useRouteMatch is so that you can set what the route is, assign it to a variable and then instead of having to change the path or url for every single link everytime it may need to be changed, you can just change what the variable is and they others will all change dynamically

 2. How would you explain form validation to someone who has never programmed before?

+--form validation is a way to ensure that the form inputs (of all kinds) it ensures that the state is exactly as it should be for what y ou are asking. making sure that all required fields have been input, making sure that there is a password of a certain length, are just a few examples.

 3. In 1-2 sentences, define end to end testing.

+--end to end testing is the testing of how a user might actually use our site. be it clicking on links, be it putting information in a text field, be it deleteing what they put. its a way to make sure those things work exactly as designed.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.